FlowFuse/website/src/blog/2024/10/exploring-flowfuse-security-features.md

  - node red security
 ---

 When it comes to securing Node-RED applications and its editor, ensuring that your flows and data are protected from unauthorized access can feel like a daunting task.
 Even after investing considerable time, achieving the right level of security often remains a complex challenge.
-For enterprises, this goes far beyond access control—security is a cornerstone of protecting sensitive data, maintaining operational continuity, and meeting strict regulatory requirements.
+For enterprises, this goes far beyond access control— security is a cornerstone of protecting sensitive data, maintaining operational continuity, and meeting strict regulatory requirements.
 A robust security framework not only prevents breaches but also safeguards intellectual property, preserves trust, and shields the organization from costly cyber threats.

 <!--more-->

-FlowFuse takes care of all your security concerns.
-In this article, we’ll dive into the security features FlowFuse offers to simplify and strengthen your Node-RED deployments, ensuring you’re fully protected without the hassle.
+Here are 9 ways FlowFuse simplifies and strengthens your Node-RED deployments, ensuring you’re fully protected without the hassle.

 ## Default Security Measures to Keep Your Environment Safe

-At FlowFuse, security is a fundamental aspect of our platform.
 In today's digital landscape, where threats are ever-present, safeguarding your Node-RED applications is more crucial than ever.
 That's why we implement robust security measures right from the start.
 Your data is encrypted during transmission, and we utilize rate limiting to prevent traffic overloads, ensuring smooth and safe operations.
-Additionally, we employ secure tunneling to facilitate safe communication between your edge devices and the FlowFuse platform.
+Additionally, we employ secure tunnelling to facilitate safe communication between your edge devices and the FlowFuse platform.
 To ensure that only authorized personnel have access to your FlowFuse team, we have implemented robust login authentication measures, which you can further enhance with multi-factor authentication as needed.
-While this covers some of our key security features, there are many other measures we can't delve into here.

-But here’s the best part: we don’t just offer default protections; we empower you to fine-tune your security defenses.
+Here’s the best part- we don’t just offer default protections; we empower you to fine-tune your security defences.
 FlowFuse features a user-friendly interface that allows you to customize your security settings and design a strategy tailored to your needs.
-Rest easy knowing that we've laid a solid security foundation while giving you the flexibility to enhance your defenses.
+Rest easy knowing that we've laid a solid security foundation while giving you the flexibility to enhance your defences.

 If you're interested in learning more about how we safeguard your data privacy and security, we invite you to read our detailed [security statement](/product/security/).
 Additionally, we are proud to announce that [FlowFuse has achieved SOC 2 Type 1 compliance](/blog/2024/01/soc2/), demonstrating our commitment to maintaining the highest standards in security and data protection.

-## Unlocking FlowFuse's Security Features: Control You Didn't Know You Had

 ### Single Sign-On (SSO) Integration

-Nowadays, every organization relies on various tools and platforms to enhance productivity and efficiency, and FlowFuse is a critical player in this landscape.
+Every organization relies on various tools and platforms to enhance productivity and efficiency.
 Providing seamless access to these resources is vital for optimizing workflows.
-That’s where Single Sign-On (SSO) comes in—it simplifies the onboarding and offboarding processes, and FlowFuse proudly supports SSO login.
+That’s where Single Sign-On (SSO) comes in, it simplifies the onboarding and offboarding processes.

 With SSO, team members can log in using their existing credentials, eliminating the hassle of remembering multiple passwords.
 This streamlines their login experience and enables them to be productive from day one.